DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/selection.md

 ## Plugin List

-There are several plugins that implements selection.
-Here the list:
+There are several plugins that implement selection.
+Here is the list:
 - [SelectionState](../reference/selection-state.md)
 - [TableSelection](../reference/table-selection.md)